-The impacts associated with implementation of alternative 3 would have long-term negligible to minor adverse impacts and longterm beneficial impacts on the park's light stations, and other historic buildings, structures and cultural landscapes.
+The impacts associated with implementation of alternative 3 would have long-term negligible to minor adverse impacts on the park's light stations, and other historic buildings, structures and cultural landscapes.
 Other past, present, and reasonably foreseeable actions would result in both negligible to minor adverse and beneficial impacts.
-Consequently, the impacts of the other actions described above, in combination with the adverse and beneficial impacts of alternative 3, would cumulatively result in long-term, negligible to minor, adverse impacts on these historic properties.
+Consequently, the impacts of the other actions described above, in combination with the impacts of alternative 3, would cumulatively result in long-term, negligible to minor, adverse impacts on these historic properties.

 Conclusion.
 Implementation of actions proposed by alternative 3 would have longterm negligible to minor adverse impacts on the park's light stations and other historic structures and cultural landscapes listed in or eligible for listing in the National Register of Historic Places.
-Adverse impacts would result primarily from potential alterations, additions and/or replacement of historic fabric and other character-defining features determined necessary to preserve, restore, or rehabilitate historic structures and landscape elements.
-However, implementation of appropriate preservation, restoration, or rehabilitation treatments in accordance with the Secretary's Standards would also help ensure the longterm preservation of these historic properties-a beneficial impact.
-There would also be long-term negligible to minor adverse cumulative effects on these historic properties from implementation of alternative 3 in combination with other past, present, or reasonably foreseeable actions.
+There would also be longterm negligible to minor adverse cumulative effects on these historic properties from implementation of alternative 3 in combination with other past, present, or reasonably foreseeable actions.